WEDDING PHOTOGRAPHY FAQS

 We feel awkward in front of the camera.
 Is that a problem?

-You won’t be asked to perform.
+You will not be asked to perform.
 The focus is on connection and interaction rather than forced expressions.
+There is a guide specifically for this: How to Look Natural in Wedding Photos.

 Do you give direction during the day?

-During key moments like confetti, group photographs or timeline transitions, I’ll give light guidance to keep things smooth.
+Where needed, yes.
+During key moments like confetti, group photographs or timeline transitions, I will give light guidance to keep things smooth.
 The rest of the time I observe and anticipate rather than control.

 The aim is for the day to feel like your wedding, not a photoshoot.